 Our hospital’s intensive outpatient program (IOP) is designed to provide treatment for individuals who do not need the level of care that is provided by our inpatient program, but who would also benefit from more structured treatment than traditional outpatient services can provide.
 At Covington Behavioral Health Hospital, IOP is our least intensive level of care and is intended to be the final step in treatment before an individual leaves our center returns home and/or resumes traditional outpatient services in his or her community.

-Our IOP services at our center are available to adult men and women ages 18 and older who have a primary diagnosis of mental illness.
+Our IOP services at our center are available to adult men and women ages 18 and older who have a primary diagnosis of mental illness or a substance use disorder.

 Admission to IOP begins with a walk-in consultation or a call to our admissions team.
 Prospective patients will speak with either our center’s intake coordinator or one of our marketers and will receive an assessment for IOP.
 At Covington Behavioral Health Hospital, we receive referrals from many different sources, including primary care physicians, psychiatrists, private practitioners, and other community resources.
 After we gather initial information about the prospective patient, we will consult with the physician, ensure funding support, and set an admission date for care at our center.
 We are available for walk-in assessments from 10 a.m. to 4 p.m.